 My work broadly covers the cultural, social, and policy implications of emerging technologies, primarily social media.
 I am interested in how social media makes large audiences available to individuals, and how these audiences affect identity, self-presentation, and interpersonal relationships.
-Currently, I am researching disinformation and far-right subcultures online and conducting fieldwork for my second monograph (on networked privacy and marginalized populations).
+Currently, I am researching disinformation and far-right subcultures online and finishing my second monograph (on networked privacy and marginalized populations).

-I am a qualitative social scientist located primarily in the subfield of Internet Studies, with my main discipline being Communication and Media Studies.
+I am a qualitative social scientist in Communication and Media Studies, located primarily in the subfield of Internet Studies.
 My methods include ethnography, interviews, focus groups, discourse analysis, and cultural studies.
 I like multimethodological work and enjoy working with critical, interpretive, qualitative, and quantitative scholars.

 If you’ve never read any of my work, my most-cited paper (by far) is “I Tweet Honestly, I Tweet Passionately: Twitter users, context collapse, and the imagined audience.”
 Here’s the PDF.